gaciksasa/LipoDoc/readme.md

-# Blood Donation Data Collector
+# LipoDoc Data Collector

-A .NET 8 web application designed to collect, store, and manage data from blood donation devices over TCP/IP.
+A robust .NET 8 web application designed to collect, store, and manage data from blood lipemic testing devices over TCP/IP.

 ## Overview

-The Blood Donation Data Collector is a centralized system that provides:
+LipoDoc Data Collector is a centralized system that provides:

 - Real-time data collection from blood lipemic testing devices
+- TCP/IP server for direct device communication
 - Secure data storage in a MySQL database
 - User-friendly web interface for monitoring and managing devices
 - Role-based access control for system security